 His stage debut took place in 2002 in the children’s opera Das Traumfresserchen by Wilfried Hiller, the premiere production in the Wiener Staatsoper’s children’s opera tent on the roof terrace of the opera house.
 Engagements with various festivals in Austria followed: the Fischauer Klangbogen, the Opernfestival Klosterneuburg and the Opernfestspiele in Spitz an der Donau, where he sang Bastien in Mozart’s Bastien und Bastienne.
 He repeated Bastien in a production of the Wiener Musikhochschule, under whose auspices he later distinguished himself in three Offenbach operettas: first as Arthur in Häuptling Abendwind (Le Vent du Soir), then as Hansi in Die Hanni weint, der Hansi lacht (Jeanne qui pleure et Jean qui rit) and in the title role of Ritter Eisenfraß (Croquefer).
 Alexander Kröner also sang the role of the Komissar in Martinů’s opera Juliette at the Schönbrunner Schlosstheater and toured with the Pons Artis Orchestra in a production of Mozart’s Die Entführung aus dem Serail, scoring a great success as Pedrillo.
 In the 2007-08 season he sang the role of Beppe in Donizetti’s one-act opera Rita with the Vienna Festwochen, followed by a return to Pedrillo, this time at the Neue Studio Bühne in Vienna, Alfred in Die Fledermaus at the Schönbrunner Schlosstheater, and his debut with the Warsaw Philharmonic as Titzikan in the opera Lodoïska by Luigi Cherubini at the Warsaw Beethoven Festival (under the musical guidance of KS Christa Ludwig).
 Between 2008 and 2011 he was a member of the ensemble of the Staatstheater Mainz, where his role assignments included Monostatos, Don Basilio, Don Curzio, Dr. Blind, Andres (Wozzeck), Wenzel, Walther von der Vogelweide, Freddy (My Fair Lady), Edrisi (König Roger), Goro and Arbace.
 During his time in Mainz he also sang performances of Monostatos at the Theater Heidelberg.

-Since the 2011-12 season Alexander Kröner is a free-lance artist and had guest engagements at the Bulgarian State Opera Stara Zagora, at the Theater Koblenz and he returned to the Staatstheater Mainz for performances of Male Chorus in Britten’s The Rape of Lucretia.
-He repeated this role at the Croatian National Theater Split, at the Teatro Verdi Trieste and the Teatro Petruzzelli in Bari and in 2014 at the opera houses in Florence and Madrid.
+Since the 2011-12 season, Alexander Kröner is a free-lance artist and had guest engagements at the Bulgarian State Opera Stara Zagora, at the Theater Koblenz and he returned to the Staatstheater Mainz for performances of Male Chorus in Britten’s The Rape of Lucretia.
+He repeated this role at the Croatian National Theater Split, at the Teatro Verdi Trieste and the Teatro Petruzzelli in Bari, and at the opera houses in Florence and Madrid.
 Further guest engagements brought him as 1.
 Jude in Salome to the Mainfrankentheater Würzburg.